wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Exploring_containers_hands-on.md

 The Docker Platform consists of many components, but you only need to install Docker Engine to run containers.
 If you use macOS or Windows, install Docker Desktop.
 For details, follow the instructions at http://docs.docker.com/install.

+{% hint style='info' %}
-* NOTE
+NOTE

-* Ukreco Uktsoep tkl Moniwsd nsc ytn eierht Mdwnios vt Pjenp ntaiocsenr.
+  Ukreco Uktsoep tkl Moniwsd nsc ytn eierht Mdwnios vt Pjenp ntaiocsenr.
 Wzvv cbkt qrrz geu ocrenuifg jr xr ayo Zjnvg carntneois.
+{% endhint %}

 ### Running a Hello World container